Development Officer Salary

 Common Career Paths for Development Officer

 Development Officers who become Major Gifts Officers position may earn slightly higher salaries.
 The median income for that position is $62K per year.
-Development Officers typically move into roles as Directors of Non-Profit Development or Directors of Fundraising Development, and those positions pay $4K more and $10K more, respectively.
+When Development Officers are ready for the next step in their careers, they often become Directors of Non-Profit Development or Directors of Fundraising Development.
+Those roles pay an additional $4K and $9K, respectively.

 Development Officer Job Listings